Keighley: Community and culture

 Keighley has one cinema, The Picture House on North Street.
 It opened in 1913, making it one of the oldest in Britain.
 A brief closure in the mid-1990s prevented it from being listed as one of the oldest in continuous operation – a record that goes to the Curzon Cinema, which opened in Clevedon, Somerset, in 1911.
 It was restored from its derelict condition in 1996 by Northern Morris Associated Cinemas and operates to this day.

 Keighley has a popular local music scene.
 There have been various venues where local bands play.
 Most notable was the now-defunct CJ's bar (also known as Chrome, VW's, Cheese and Trumpet) that played host to many popular touring bands.
 Examples of local bands are the Sailmakers, the Undecided, Foxes Faux, Random Hand, the Get Guns, Eyesore Angels and Dead Message, who recently parted ways after 9 years.
 The British rock bands Skeletal Family and Terrorvision were also originally formed in Keighley.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the local TV transmitter.
+Keighley's local radio stations are BBC Radio Leeds on 102.7 FM, Heart Yorkshire on 107.6 FM, Capital Yorkshire on 105.6 FM, Hits Radio West Yorkshire on 97.5 FM, Greatest Hits Radio West Yorkshire on 96.3 FM, and Rombalds Radio, a community based radio station that broadcast online.
+Local newspapers are the Keighley News and Telegraph & Argus.